Ear Wax Information and Advice

 A bulb syringe is a small bulb shaped rubber object that will fill with water and allow the user to squirt the water gently into the ear to remove earwax.
 You can buy it from most pharmacies or online.
 It costs around £3 to £4.

 Alternatively, there are now over-the-counter kits available from pharmacies.
-These contain a wax softener which you use for 3-4 days and a small bulb syringe to enable you to remove the wax from your ear canals yourself.
+These contain a wax softener which you use for 3 to 4 days and a small bulb syringe to enable you to remove the wax from your ear canals yourself.
 One such kit is called Otex Express Combi Pack (cost approx £7.95).
 You may also see syringe kits specifically designed for ears (these direct the water to the sides of the ear rather than towards the drum).

 An ear bulb syringe should be used when one or both ears are blocked with wax.
 This is called wax impaction.
 The ears are usually self-cleaning as the skin cells of the ear drum and ear canal are constantly migrating outwards and most people do not need to interfere with their ears at all.
 Some people make more wax, or their ears do not clean the wax as effectively as others.
 In these instances wax can build up inside the ear sometimes causing a blocked sensation.